Best faceplates to make your PS5 stand out

 Best PS5 faceplate covers Android Central 2021

-With the ease at which you can remove your PS5 faceplate covers, it might seem strange that there aren't any official ones available.
-Whether you're dissatisfied with the original white color or just looking for a different option to help spruce up your new console, you may be looking at some aftermarket alternatives.
-But with the uncertainty that comes with veering away from official products, where should you start?
-Our guide on the best PS5 faceplates is here to help you get your console looking its best.
+With the ease at which you can remove your PS5 faceplate covers, it's great to know that there are many alternatives available, both official and aftermarket.
+But with the uncertainty that comes with veering away from the default option, where should you start?
+Whether you're dissatisfied with the original white color or just looking for a different option to help spruce up your new console, our guide on the best PS5 faceplates is here to help you get your console looking its best.

 - Joining the dark side: Darkplates Matte Black

-- The gold standard: WDS Store Gold
+- X-ray specs: WDS Store Clear White

 - Throwing shade: VLANMON Cosmic Red